 It is believed that the first recorded use of asbestos is 7500 years ago, with it being used in stone age torches.
 The Egyptians are documented using it for woven cloth, used to bury the dead in 2000-3000BC.
 In 2500BC it was being used in Finland, found added to clay to form stronger fire-resistant pots.

-The Romans and the Greeks are also known to have used Asbestos, and even documented its devastating effects on the health of the miners, with the greeks calling the effects “sickness of the lungs” and one Roman writer recording it as the “disease of slaves” after the deaths of the slaves used to mine the asbestos in roman times.
+The Romans and the Greeks are also known to have used Asbestos and even documented its devastating effects on the health of the miners, with the Greeks calling the effects “sickness of the lungs”.
+One Roman writer recording it as the “disease of slaves” after the deaths of the slaves used to mine the asbestos in Roman times.

-In the middle ages, asbestos was used in all sorts of things from table cloths to trebuchets (makes the wooden catapult fire proof as they fired flaming projectiles of the walls) and even used as fire proof clothing as favoured by genghis khan’s mongolian warriors.
-Marco Polo, the famous italian explorer once visited an asbestos mine in china to prove to himself that the fibres were not the hairs from a fabled wooly lizard!!!
+In the Middle Ages, asbestos was used in all sorts of things from table cloths to trebuchets.
+This made the wooden catapult fireproof as they fired flaming projectiles of the walls.
+Asbestos was even used as fireproof clothing as favoured by Genghis Khan and his Mongolian warriors.
+Marco Polo, the famous Italian explorer once visited an asbestos mine in China to prove to himself that the fibres were not the hairs from a fabled woolly lizard!!!

 Modern Asbestos History

 The modern-day use of asbestos started with the industrial revolution, again because of its almost magical fireproofing and insulation qualities.
 In the early days, asbestos was mined by hand, but as demand grew for the products there was an introduction of mechanised steam-driven machines.
 Women and children were employed in the processing of the fibres, by chipping them from the rocks!

 As the industrial revolution boomed, so did the demand for the “magic mineral”.
 Asbestos mines were opened across the world in response to industrial demand for a low cost, fire retardant material, which also had strong insulation, chemical resistant and added strength qualities.